 - Be Fair and Objective: Playing favorites at this point will only make the situation worse and potentially alienate other workers in your office.
 Don’t assume you know the whole story; don’t assume you know who’s at fault.
 Listen to both sides of the story before making any decisions.

 - Put it in Writing: Your workers won’t be a big fan, but it’s important to document each workplace incident.
 This way you can track employee behavior and determine if one or more of your employees seem to be office troublemakers.

 How to Keep Yourself, Your Employees and Your Customers Safe

 Aside from bringing in a profit and continuing to grow your business, the safety of your workers and clients should be your primary concern as a manager or business owner.
 People expect to be safe when they come into your place of business, and you should be doing everything in your power to make it that way.

 While you can’t predict the future and you can’t tell exactly what’s in your employees’ heads, you can take steps to better prepare yourself and your staff:

-Be Aware: Is one of your employees appearing to be increasingly belligerent or disorganized?
+· Be Aware: Does one of your employees appear to be increasingly belligerent or disorganized?
 Have you noticed a drastic behavior change?
 Being aware of subtle or not-so-subtle changes in your employees could allow you to disarm a situation before it gets any worse.

-Look for Warning Signs: Be wary of employees who complain about being treated unfairly, have been forced to wait for a raise/promotion, show signs of mental instability or those who have been recently disciplined.
+· Look for Warning Signs: Be wary of employees who complain about being treated unfairly, have been forced to wait for a raise/promotion, show signs of mental instability or have been recently disciplined.
 Workplace violence often follows some sort of trigger.